eclipse-esmf/esmf-semantic-aspect-meta-model/documentation/decisions/0003-meta-model-specification.md

 ## Context and Problem Statement

-Technical specifications are often writen as prose, albeit as precise as possible.
+Technical specifications are often written as prose, albeit as precise as possible.
 For the Aspect Meta Model, the specification should either be defined in terms of a formal (= machine readable) format or at least be augmented by a formal specification.
 The goal here is to be able to use the already-as-precise-as-possible formal specification as a basis to build tooling surrounding the